PseudoDevs/IamGhost/amd10.md

-Last updated: 2024-04-11 09:50:49
+Last updated: 2024-04-11 09:51:22
-Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby
+Random Quote: Nobody likes to be alone, especially after a breakup.
+But that's when we discover who we really are and what we really want. - Ted Mosby